shuichirokomatsu/plotosaurus/README.md

       *Lower-level plots*
       cumhist : This function either plots an unsmoothed cumulative histogram or returns a data frame that can be used to plot such a cumulative histogram. vioplot_list : This function generates a series of violins in one plot, given a list of numeric vectors.
-It requires package vioplot.
+It requires package vioplot. (not used)

       *Plot components*
       exp_axis : This function generates an axis with a label in an exponential form, given a log-scale range.